cnr-ibba/pyUSIrest/docs/usage.rst

 To add a user to a team, you need to provide a ``user_id`` object, like the one obtained by creating a user, or by calling ``get_my_id`` for a User instance::

-  from pyEBIrest.auth import Auth from pyEBIrest.client import User auth = Auth(user=<usi_username>, password=<usi_password>)
+  from pyUSIrest.auth import Auth from pyUSIrest.client import User auth = Auth(user=<usi_username>, password=<usi_password>)
   user = User(auth)
   user_id = user.get_my_id()